-A summary of the latest tax changes relating to individuals and businesses.
+A summary of the latest tax changes for June/July 2017 relating to individuals and businesses.

 - The government has now set a threshold for reportable tax debt.
 After extensive consultation, a recent Order in Council has set a threshold of $150,000, meaning that a company’s tax debt over this amount may be disclosed to certain credit reporting agencies.

 - If you are a provisional taxpayer and a company shareholder, you may now elect to be paid a PAYE salary in order to pay tax throughout the financial year.
 Although you will still have to pay provisional and year-end tax, the amounts are likely to be much less due to the PAYE contributions.
 There are potential drawbacks to this, in that if you take a PAYE salary you continue with that for the life of the company, although you are permitted to lower your salary.
 Another potential catch is that you will need to estimate your provisional income in the year you change to a PAYE salary, and if you underpay the provisional tax it will be subject to use of money interest at a rate of more than 8% per year.

 - Changes have been made to foreign trust disclosures in New Zealand.
 Although a foreign trust generating foreign income will still not be subject to New Zealand income tax obligations, on that income there are now new disclosure requirements.

 1. A foreign trust will now need to register with IRD upon formation, disclosing details of the settlor, trustees, protectors and beneficiaries.

 2. An annual return containing financial statements and distribution disclosures will need to be filed with IRD.